 What is the role of a holding?

 Holdings emerged in the United States after the Second Industrial Revolution, towards the end of the 19th century, to control the concentration of companies and capital.
+In Europe, Luxembourg and the Netherlands were the first to adopt this structure in 1929.

 ETVE: the Spanish holding

-The Spain corporate tax rate was introduced in the mid-90s thanks to Law 43/1995 of December 27, 1995, ETVEs are recent but have quickly gained popularity due to their advantageous tax framework.
+The Spain corporate tax rate framework for ETVEs was established by Law 43/1995 of December 27, 1995.
+Though relatively recent, ETVEs have quickly gained popularity due to their advantageous tax treatment.

 Eligibility conditions for the ETVE regime

-The company must hold, directly or indirectly, at least 5% of the capital of the foreign entity or have invested an acquisition amount of 20 million euros or more.
+- The company must hold, directly or indirectly, at least 5% of the capital of the foreign entity, or have invested at least €20 million.

 If you have any doubts, contact our team of specialists.
+We can assist you in English, French, Spanish, and Russian.

 Tax advantages of ETVE holdings